All About Leanne Armitage

 After her second year of medical school Leanne became very frustrated by the lack of diversity across UK medical schools - very few students come from low-socioconomic backgrounds and certain ethnic minorities.
 As such, she decided to co-found a charity - The Armitage Foundation - with Daniel Huf.
 The Armitage Foundation offers medical outreach programmes to students from under-represented backgrounds with the aim of increasing diversity across UK medical schools.
 As a result of the work Leanne has been doing through The Armitage Foundation, she was awarded the UK 2018 Queen's Young Leaders Award by Her Majesty the Queen at Buckingham Palace.

-Leanne is now a recently qualified doctor.
+Leanne is now working as a medical doctor.